FioByr/hard_to_find_papers_project/scripts/readme.md

 ## How to use the (modified) Makita scripts

-### Install ASReview (v1.2)
+### Install ASReview (v1.2) and

 ASReview (v1.2) was used, in addition to a modfied version of ASReviews' Makita (v0.6.3) in the simulation study.
 To make sure these versions are both used in order to reproduce the simulation studies first install asreview

 ````bash
 pip install asreview==1.2